rayid-mojumder/rayid-mojumder.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Left - The variation of the bandgap and effective mass of the electron as a function of tensile strain (+ve) and compressive strain (−ve) for pattern-III of the germanene/2D-AlP heterobilayer. <br>
+    **Left - The variation of the bandgap and effective mass of the electron as a function of tensile strain (+ve) and compressive strain (−ve) for pattern-III of the germanene/2D-AlP heterobilayer. <br>
     Right - The bandgap and electron mobility variation as a function of the applied electric field for pattern-III of the germanene/2D-AlP heterobilayer.
-The direction of the applied positive electric field is from the 2D-AlP monolayer toward the germanene monolayer.
+The direction of the applied positive electric field is from the 2D-AlP monolayer toward the germanene monolayer.**
 </div>

-Finally, lets see the phonon dispersion for germanene/2D-AlP heterostructure pattern III
+Finally, let's see the phonon dispersion for germanene/2D-AlP heterostructure pattern III

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">